-- a statement made in public, which can be attributed to a specific person (e.g. a politician or campaigner) or organisation (e.g. a report)
+- a statement made in public, which can be attributed to a specific person (not limited to politicians and campaigners) or organisation (perhaps a press release or a report)

 - an assertion or allegation that can be validated or refuted (to a degree)